 - Fever

 - Persistent cough

 - Weight loss

 - Throat pain or soreness

 - Wheezing

 - Red or swollen skin blisters, skin tears or wounds

 - Severe weakness or tiredness

-Hypersensitivity reactions
+Hypersensitivity reactions:

 Inform the patient that serious allergic reactions including anaphylaxis have been reported in association with RoActemra.
-Such reactions may be more severe, and potentially fatal, in patients who have experienced allergic reactions during previous treatment with RoActemra even if they have received premedication with steroids and antihistamines.
-Most allergic reactions occur during infusion/injection or within 24 hours of RoActemra administration, although allergic reactions can occur at any time.
-Fatal anaphylaxis has been reported after marketing authorisation during treatment with RoActemra IV.
+Such reactions may be more severe, and potentially fatal, in patients who have experienced allergic reactions during previous treatment with RoActemra.
+Most allergic reactions occur during infusion or within 24 hours of RoActemra administration, although allergic reactions can occur at any time.
+Fatal anaphylaxis has been reported during treatment with RoActemra.